MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 See [Power BI documentation](/power-bi/) for details on how to use Power BI.

-##### Q11 What languages is the dashboard available in?
+##### Q11 What languages are the dashboards available in?

-The dashboard is currently only available in English.
+The dashboards are currently only available in English, which require English query data.
+Before running the query data in Workplace Analytics, you can change the browser language for the Workplace Analytics app in the URL to **en-us/**: 'https://workplaceanalytics.office.com/**en-us/**Home/'

 ## Troubleshooting